jeewoo-lee/RollingStone/README.md

 Created by Jeewoo Lee and Nick Anstoetz.

 # What is "Rolling Stone"
-"This card game for kids can be a lot of fun but also very frustrating: just when you are about to win, you can find yourself right back at square one!" - https://www.activityvillage.co.uk/ -
+"This card game for kids can be a lot of fun but also very frustrating: just when you are about to win, you can find yourself right back at square one!"
+It's a simple card game, and the reason why it is programmed is to simulate more rounds than any human can possibly do (cuz it's tiring).

 # Rules
 Number of Players: